Hire List / Loaner List

 If you are a contractor seeking to hire from the Hire List

-Please call the Compliance Manager or Training Manager at (303) 853-4886 and request to be sent a recent copy of the Hire List.
+Please call the Compliance Manager or Training Manager at (303) 853-4886 and request the password to access the Hire List located on the iecrm.org website under membership>member resouces>member documents.

 IECRM is acting as a clearing house only.
 We will gather and maintain names and completed application forms from electricians seeking employment with an IECRM contractor, and will provide a list of apprentices accepted into and participating in the IECRM apprenticeship program.
 However, IECRM will not accept any role or responsibility in the hiring process, and will make no recommendations or referrals from the information on file, or take any responsibility other than maintaining a copy of the information provided by the job seekers.
 Access to such information will be provided to any IECRM member upon request, during regular business hours.